 He was infectious at the following times locations and alerts have already been issued urging people at these venues on these dates to get tested:

 NSW Health is working closely with both cases, the Police, the security company, hotel staff and other staff to investigate how the infection may have been acquired.

 A full list of COVID-19 testing clinics is available, and people can also contact their GP.

-Please note – today, Chief Health Officer Dr Kerry Chant advised the guard worked at Bankstown Central but this is incorrect.
+Today, Chief Health Officer Dr Kerry Chant advised the guard worked at Bankstown Central but this is incorrect.
 A previous case, not this case, attended the Bankstown Central Shopping Centre on Saturday, 8 August between 10am and 3pm.
-Anyone who attended this venue at the following dates and times are considered to be casual contacts, and should monitor for symptoms and immediately get tested and isolate if symptoms occur, however mild.
+Anyone who attended this venue at the above dates and times listed are considered to be casual contacts, and should monitor for symptoms and immediately get tested and isolate if symptoms occur, however mild.